MSc in Social Science of the Internet

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

-Your statement should be written in English and explain your motivation for applying for the course at Oxford and the specific areas that interest you and/or you intend to specialise in.
+Your statement should be written in English and explain your motivation for applying for the course at Oxford.
+You should explain the specific areas that interest you and/or you intend to specialise in.
 You should also include details of any relevant experience in engaging in research on social aspects of the Internet.

 Your statement should focus on your motivations to undertake rigorous academic research on the social aspects of the Internet rather than solely on personal achievements, interests and aspirations.

 One essay, up to a maximum of 2,000 words